canvasxyz/teekit/packages/images/README.md

 ```

 The VM build creates a demo app inside the VM at `/usr/lib/kettle/app.js`
-which is what the test_local.sh script initializes.
-This allows us to bypass
+along with a default manifest at `/usr/lib/kettle/manifest.json`.
+This allows
+the VM to start automatically without any metadata configuration, bypassing
-publishing the manifest to S3 or Github Gists.
+the need to publish the manifest to S3 or Github Gists.

+If no `MANIFEST` environment variable is provided via cloud metadata, the
+kettle launcher will automatically use the embedded default manifest.

 You may also inspect the generated default manifest used for testing at:
 - `packages/images/build/tdx-debian/build/kettle/manifest.json` (during build)
 - `packages/images/kettle-artifacts/manifest.json` (for testing)
+- `/usr/lib/kettle/manifest.json` (inside the VM)

 ## HTTPS Configuration